yellowme/interview/back_end/README.md

 - [ ] Extend your front end to allow a text file full of urls to be submitted to the bulk API.
 Results can be rendered directly on the page or downloaded as a text file.
+- [ ] Add a view for list all the urls and his short version